A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: CALM in Rsync Systems

 \subsubsection{Generic Snapshot Coordination}

-If we drop the FIFO assumption, we could end up in a situation in which a $NULL$ message is received before a regular tuple, therefore negation can result in being applied on a non-stable relation.
-Indeed this problem is related to how a partial-order of events can be enforced in distributed settings \cite{Lamport:1978:TCO:359545.359563}.
-However, in our specific case, we are not interested in a complete ordering of the emitted tuples over $R$, but, instead, we just want to be able to state that \texttt{SCR} is true when $n$ $NULL$ messages have been received \emph{and} no other tuple over $R$ is still floating.
-More concretely, we are interested in implementing just the \emph{gap-detection property} \cite{Babaoglu:1993:CGS:302430.302434} of ordered events: we want to be able to determine if, once received an event (the $NULL$ message) there is some other event (emitted tuple) happened before it, which has not been received yet.
+If we drop the FIFO assumption, we can end up in a situation in which a $\texttt{NULL}$ message is received before a regular (informative) fact, therefore negation can end up being applied to a non-stable relation.
+Indeed this problem is related to how a partial order of events can be enforced in distributed settings \cite{Lamport:1978:TCO:359545.359563}.
+However, in our specific case, we are not interested in a complete ordering of the emitted tuples over $R$, but, instead, we just want to be able to state that \texttt{FSR} is true when $n$ $\texttt{NULL}$ messages have been received \emph{and} no other tuple over $R$ is still floating.
+More concretely, we are interested in implementing just the \emph{gap-detection property} \cite{Babaoglu:1993:CGS:302430.302434} of ordered events, that is, we want to be able to determine if, once an event (the $\texttt{NULL}$ message) is received, there is some other event (sent tuples) happened before it, which has not been received yet.
 Negation cannot, in fact, be applied until we are not guaranteed that our knowledge base has no gap.
-To implement this, query (\ref{eq:null_FIFO_2}) can be modified as follows:
+To implement this, query (\ref{eq:NULL_FIFO_2}) can be modified as follows:

-where $\texttt{NullR}$ is now a binary relation containing also the number of tuples originally emitted for $R$.
-Before applying (\ref{eq:snapshot_1}) - (\ref{eq:snapshot_3}) we have to ensure that the number of tuples over $R$ is equal to the number of tuples originally emitted.
+where $\texttt{SealR}$ is now a binary relation containing also the number of tuples originally emitted for $R$.
+Before applying (\ref{eq:snapshot_1}) - (\ref{eq:snapshot_3}) we have to ensure that the number of tuples over $R$ is equal to the number of tuples originally sent.
 We then add to $\mathcal{T}$ the clauses:

 counting the number of tuples in $R$ and the total number of tuples over $R$ derived globally, and finally we modify eq. (\ref{eq:snapshot_3}) as follows: